devfile/registry-support/README.md

 	--set registryViewer.tag=latest
 ```

-You can deploy a *headless* (without the registry viewer) by specifying `--set global.headless=true` which will look like:
+You can deploy a *headless* devfile registry (i.e. without the registry viewer) by specifying `--set global.headless=true` which will look like:

 ```bash
 $ helm install devfile-registry ./deploy/chart/devfile-registry \